Skip to content

 Exporting an Onshape Assembly to URDF

-This tutorial demonstrates a streamlined workflow for converting an Onshape assembly to a URDF file using the onshape-robotics-toolkit library.
-Follow these steps to easily generate a URDF file and visualize your assembly's structure.
+This tutorial demonstrates the workflow for converting an Onshape assembly to a URDF file using the onshape-robotics-toolkit library.

 Export Header